-- PWP: structure includes manger, an E&S Safeguards' Unit with two officers covering environmental, social, and gender aspects as well as an OHS sub-unit to provide overall support, monitoring, and coordination on OHS aspects.
-At the branch level, PWP maintains E&S focal points to ensure compliance with OHS measures.
-Furthermore, site technicians are deployed at each site to monitor and report on the technical compliance of subprojects including E&S aspects, an estimation of 53 direct workers. - SMEPS: The direct workers will include all staff to carry out the project activities around 41 staff (divides into 20 with UNDP and 21 with FAO). - b) Contracted workers- including consultants, and contracted workers, for construction and rehabilitation work; include the contractors who in turn employ workers/ laborers/ farmers through Cash for Work modality, based on daily wages to perform (i) skilled field-related works such as engineers, (ii) IT-related works, (iii) training-related works in the compenent 1 and 2.2. - c) Community workers-including: - Workers are recruited for Cash for Work, by SFD and Community Committee (CC) to implement activities from within the communities.
-To meet the objectives of the Yemen Food Security Response and Resilience Project of providing temporary employment and economic opportunities for vulnerable communities, the contractor should recruit at least 50% of the workers from the local community. - For sub-component 3.3 (nutrition), WFP engages with Community Health Volunteers (CHVs).
-CHVs provide nutrition services, including distribution of nutrition commodities, nutrition awareness raising sessions, screening, and referral of women and children (under age of 5) for acute malnutrition support.
+- temporary employment and economic opportunities for vulnerable communities, the contractor should recruit at least 50% of the workers from the local community. - o For sub-component 3.3 (nutrition), WFP engages with Community Health Volunteers (CHVs).
+CHVs provide nutrition services, including distribution of nutrition commodities, nutrition awareness raising sessions, screening, and referral of women and children (under 5) for acute malnutrition support.
 The Governate Health Office (GHO) provides supportive services to the CHVs and facilitate monthly review meetings with the CHVs.
 The Implementing Partners of WFP recruit the CHVs in collaboration with the Ministry of Public Health and Populations (MoPHP) and local authorities.
 The selection process for CHVs is outlined in the National Guideline for Community Health Volunteer Programme.
-Newly recruited CHVs are provided with a training course on communitybased nutrition programme. - d) Primary Suppliers are likely to include suppliers of construction materials for any civil works to be supported by the project, as well as agricultural equipment/supplies that may be used within the different project components. - e) Civil servants: Where government civil servants are working in connection with the project, whether full time or part time, they will remain subject to the terms and conditions of their existing public sector employment agreement or arrangement, unless there has been an effective legal transfer of their employment or engagement to the project.
+Newly recruited CHVs are provided with a training course on community-based nutrition programme. - d) Civil servants: Where government civil servants are working in connection with the project, whether full-time or part-time, they will remain subject to the terms and conditions of their existing public sector employment agreement or arrangement, unless there has been an effective legal transfer of their employment or engagement to the project.
 There may be situations in which government civil servants have no employment relationship with the project and, therefore, cannot be considered project workers.
 Nevertheless, they may be involved in project activities in their governmental capacity.
-For example, they may be involved in training activities.
-While ESS2 does not apply to such persons, the potential risks and impacts of the project to such persons should be assessed in accordance with ESS2, including any occupational and health and safety considerations.
-For the Cash for work activities, SFD, PWP, SMEPS will not hire any civil servants in this project.
-However, FAO will work through SFD to support the capacity building of the Animal Resources Department within Ministry such as Community Animal Health Workers (CAHWS) and the General Directorate for Animal Health and Quarantine (GDAHWQ)).
+For example, they may be involved in training and vaccination activities.
+While ESS2 does not apply to such persons, the potential risks and impacts of the project to such persons should be assessed in accordance with ESS2, including any occupational health and safety considerations.
+For the Cash for work activities, SFD, PWP, SMEPS are not hiring any civil servants in this project and the AF.
+But FAO works through SFD to support capacity building within ministry of Animal Resources such as General Directorate for Animal Health and Quarantine (GDAHWQ)).
+Ministry of Agriculture, Irrigation and Fisheries (MAIF) (Extension Dept), General Animal Health and Veterinary Quarantine Services (GAHVQS), Community Animal Health Workers (CAHW), General Seed Multiplication Corporation (GSMC), Agricultural Research and Extension Agency (AREA), Veterinary Laboratories, Veterinary University, and Quality Laboratory.